-D ecember 31, December 31,

-(In thousands) 2014 2013

-Interest and penalties included in the liability for uncertain tax positions \$ 1,295 \$ 2,011
+(In thousands) December 31, 2014 December 31, 2013 Interest and penalties included in the liability for uncertain tax positions \$1,295 \$2,011

 During the years ended December 31, 2014 and 2013, we recorded valuation allowances of \$25.8 million and \$13.6 million, respectively, for federal credit carryforwards, and foreign and state NOL carryforwards.
 In evaluating our ability to recover our deferred tax assets within the jurisdiction from which they arise, we consider all available positive and negative evidence, including scheduled reversals of deferred tax liabilities, tax-planning strategies, and results of recent operations.
 In evaluating the objective evidence that historical results provide, we consider three years of cumulative operating income (loss).
 Using all available evidence, we determined that it was uncertain that we will realize the deferred tax asset for certain of these carryforwards within the carryforward period.